joegallo/robert-bruce/README.md

 The default is `:always` -- that is, return values aren't considered, only thrown exceptions are.

+#### Deciding when to retry

+While retrying automatically is often sufficient, `:error-hook` is provided for the case where you want to decide when to retry based on the return value, exception caught, or other external factors.

+`:error-hook` takes the form of a function that accepts the caught exception or return value (when using `:return?`) as its single argument.
+It is called after each failure and can force a retry by returning `true` or can cancel retries by returning `false`.

+Note: `true` or `false` are checked explicitly.
+All other values will result in retries continuing as normal.

 ### Bound variables

 Four dynamic variables are bound inside the scope of the try-try-again